brainstormforce/bb-header-footer/README.md

 ## Changelog ##

 ### 1.1.7 ###
-- Fix: Beaver Builder layout cache missing loading CSS and JS files.
+- Fix: Beaver Builder layout cache missing some of the static CSS and JS files.
 - Fix: When editing the header / footer the layout was being duplicated.

 ### 1.1.6 ###